pandora-mccme/hdbmonitor/README.md

 #### Other implementation details

 * We do not track hidden files (prefixed with dot).
-Also we do not care about plain files on a level of database directories and about directories on level of check files.
+Also we do not care about plain files on a level of database directories but traverse directories on level of check files.
 * If assertion cannot be parsed from `conf.dhall` or check file, it is treated as `not null` instead of throwing error.
 * Database queries are based on `hasql` library, which has quite strict control over what query is expected to return.
 So you may encounter some unfamiliar errors in Telegram.
 In all cases we know they are reasonable against provided assertions.
 Also usage of this library as a backend limits us to PostgeSQL databases.
 It's possible to extend to other backends.
 * File watch is implemented over `inotify`.
 It's a Linux kernel subsystem, so it's why tool is Linux-specific.
 It's possible to extend at least to MacOS using `kqueue` backend.